 Step 3: Make use of the latest belief as the construct for sorting criterion

-To implement the 2nd step, each time a good review is received, update the counter for good reviews.
-Now the prior belief becomes a beta distribution with the new values.
+To implement the second step, each time a good review is received, update the counter for good reviews.
+The prior step becomes a beta distribution with new values.

 To implement the third step, create the sorting construct.
-In simple words, the sorting construct is something that answers this question: “Where does an entity belong in a list of entities whose average rating is known with 100% certainty?”
+In short, the sorting construct is something that answers this question: “Where does an entity belong in a list of entities whose average rating is known with 100% certainty?”

 To make a belief a sorting construct, a loss function is formulated.
-Let’s call the loss multiple L. Now with the U – Up reviews and D – down reviews, the value of x, the sorting criteria can be solved using the following formula:
+Let’s call the loss multiple L, the up reviews U and down reviews D, the value of x, the sorting criteria can be solved using the following formula:

 Ix (U+1, D+1) = 1/ (1+L)

 The value of x then decides the rating an entity gets.